 Click here to read the regulations.

-Finally, AB 327 was passed in 2021 and requires certain mental health professionals to complete continuing education concerning cultural competency and diversity, equity and inclusion.
+In 2021, AB 327 was passed and requires certain mental health professionals to complete continuing education concerning cultural competency and diversity, equity and inclusion.
 This law requires psychiatrists, physician assistants practicing under the supervision of a psychiatrist, nurses, marriage and family therapists, clinical professional counselors, social workers, clinical alcohol and drug counselors, alcohol and drug counselors, problem gambling counselors, and behavior analysts to complete two hours of continuing education renew their professional licensure.
 Educational programs must be approved by the licensing board.

 Nevada Rural Hospital Partners and the Nevada Hospital Association have put together a training that meets the requirements for AB 327 that has been approved by the Nevada State Board of Nursing: Cultural Competency, Diversity, Equity and Inclusion – Training and Education (nrhp.org).
 This training may meet the requirements for other licensing boards as well, but would need to be approved by them.
 This training does NOT meet the requirements for the medical facility training outlined in SB 470 (above).